knightjoel/awscliv2-on-openbsd/README.md

 For more information, read the blog post
 [AWS CLIv2 on OpenBSD](https://www.packetmischief.ca/2023/08/16/awscliv2-on-openbsd/).

-The ports in this repo are tested on OpenBSD 7.5 and 7.6 using the amd64 and arm64 architectures.
+The ports in this repo are tested on OpenBSD 7.7 using the amd64 and arm64 architectures.

+An older version of this code is supported on OpenBSD 7.6.
+Changes in ports infrastructure and AWS CLI dependencies make the latest version of this code unsupported on OpenBSD versions earlier than 7.7.

 ## Installation